 Since the beginning of 2014, an accelerated procedure has been tested in the federal reception centre in Zurich (called pilot or test phase) in view of a possible restructuring of the asylum system.
-In general, the whole procedure (preliminary phase, accelerated procedure) is carried out within the test centre in Zurich.39 The accelerated test procedure ends with an asylum decision of the first instance or with a transfer to the so-called "extended procedure" if the decision of the first instance cannot be notified within the federal centre.
-In the first case, an appeal to the Federal Administrative Court can be lodged within 10 days of the notification of the decision (5 working days in case of inadmissibility decisions or safe country of origin decisions).40 If no decision can be taken in the federal centre, the applicant is transferred to a canton and integrated in the regular procedure, in general because further clarifications are necessary.41 In order to compensate for the acceleration of the procedure and to maintain a fair procedure, different measures are introduced.
-The persons whose application is examined within the accelerated procedure are entitled to free advice on the asylum procedure as well as free legal representation from the very beginning of the procedure.42
+In general, the whole procedure (preliminary phase, accelerated procedure) is carried out within the test centre in Zurich.36 The accelerated test procedure takes up to 10 working days and ends with an asylum decision of the first instance or with a transfer to the so-called "extended procedure" if the decision of the first instance cannot be notified within the federal centre.
+In the first case, an appeal to the Federal Administrative Court can be lodged within 10 days of the notification of the decision (5 working days in case of inadmissibility decisions or safe country of origin decisions).37 If no decision can be taken in the federal centre, the applicant is transferred to a canton and integrated in the regular procedure, in general because further clarifications are necessary.38 In order to compensate for the acceleration of the procedure and to maintain a fair procedure, different measures are introduced.
+The persons whose application is examined within the accelerated procedure are entitled to free advice on the asylum procedure as well as free legal representation from the very beginning of the procedure.39 As part of the restructuring, the SEM confirmed in November 2017 the implementation of another pilot phase in the federal centres of Boudry (canton of Neuchâtel) and Chevrilles (canton of Fribourg), both located in the French-speaking part of the country.
+This new pilot project, also based on the accelerated procedure, will start in April 2018.40